RefatMustaque/BarclayCardPaymentGatewayTemplate/README.md

 # BarclayGatewaySample
-Simple template to demonstrate the integration of Barclay card payment gateway
+Sample code to demonstrate the integration of Barclay card payment gateway.